 The NAC culture recognizes that outdoor recreation is fun, provides physical challenge, builds self-confidence, promotes overall health, and requires development of life-long skills.
 Evident in the culture is a dedication to servant leadership through excellence in all that we do for all those that we serve and their families.
 Helping to unlock the inner potential of participants with the life-changing impact of adaptive programs is deeply rewarding.
 Hang up the tie and suits, its jeans and outdoor attire!
 Participation in the outdoor activities encouraged but not a requirement.
 “I can” lives here.

-Line Cook - Job Summary
+Kitchen Assistant - Job Summary

 Core Tasks and Responsibilities